nationalparkservice/HI_Climate_Data/README.md

 Extracts Zhang data and puts into RDS files.
 Requires external HD with Zhang files to run.
 Output goes to local park file.

 ## Summarize rainfall observations
-***Mean_Rainfall_Obs.R***
+***Mean_Rainfall_Obs.R*** -- Don't have to run again --

 Takes data from Rainfall.Atlas and summarizes by year and month for bias correction process.
-Output is geoTIFF files to be read in to BC script
+Output is geoTIFF files to be read in to BC script.

+Output are 1990-2009 tifts in RFMonthYr_Rasters_State_mm_1920_2012 folder

 ## Bias correction
 ***Bias_correction.R***